Skip to Main Content

 Where American citizens are involved in disputes (with private individuals or business enterprises) and the controversy cannot be settled amicably, the normal recourse is to seek remedies provided by the law of the appropriate cantonal jurisdiction.
 Foreign lawyers may not act as “attorneys at law” unless they are admitted to a Swiss bar.
 There are, however, no restrictions on practicing as a “legal consultant”.

 The effects of bankruptcy on creditors’ rights are set out in the Swiss Federal Debt Prosecution and Bankruptcy Statute.
 Initiating bankruptcy proceedings results in all obligations of the customer becoming due, with the exception of those secured by mortgages on real estate.
 The creditor can claim the amount of the debt and interest up until the date of the opening of bankruptcy proceedings, as well as the costs of enforcement.
-Claims that do not have as their object a sum of money are converted into a monetary claim of corresponding value.

 [Table of Contents]